Tips and Tricks

 1. Choose a bike that you can trust

 If you cycle to work every day, you’ll need a bike which can carry you through all weather conditions with minimal maintenance.
 Also, since you may be commuting in all kind of terrains and inclines, you’ll want a bike that is lightweight and durable enough, to get you to work in speed and safety.
-Understanding commuters’ patterns, we suggest you choose a bike that is equally great at performance as it is in style (you’re not going to want to ride the bike if you don’t like how it looks.)
+Understanding commuters’ patterns, one of our commuting tips is choose a bike that is equally great at performance as it is in style (you’re not going to want to ride the bike if you don’t like how it looks.)

 Reid bikes combine all these elements together to give you a ride to work you’ll be looking forward to getting up for.
-And we’re confident in the quality of our products, so much so that all our bikes comes with a lifetime frame and rigid fork warranty!
-You’ll have peace of mind knowing that we have you covered on your daily commute, we believe that any stress at work is enough stress for the day.
+More significantly, we’re confident in the quality of our products, so much so that all our bikes comes with a lifetime frame and rigid fork warranty!
+You’ll have peace of mind knowing that we have you covered on your daily commute.
+We believe that any stress at work is enough stress for the day.

 2. Charge up your energy for the daily ride

-Riding hungry is the worst.
+Admittedly, riding hungry is the worst.
 A light breakfast is the perfect way to start the day before departure to fuel your cycling journey.
-We love and recommend a classic bowl of porridge!
-Oats gradually release sugar into the bloodstream, providing a steady energy release, plus spice it up with some berries and yogurt and you’re in for a winner.
+Accordingly, we love and recommend a classic bowl of porridge!
+Oats gradually release sugar into the bloodstream, providing a steady energy release.
+Plus, spice it up with some berries and yogurt and you’re in for a winner.

 Additionally, late afternoon snacks are common in the office, but choosing the right snack may help on that ride home!
-Various types of nuts such as cashew, almond or walnuts give you a boost of energy without extra sugar and carbs and are also pretty tasty.
-A good number of commuters regard cycling to work as their primary physical exercise to keep fit and healthy, when the alternative is often a car, why not combine fitness into your commute?
+Various types of nuts such as cashew, almond or walnuts give you a boost of energy without extra sugar and carbs.
+Also, they are pretty tasty.
+Interestingly, a good number of commuters regard cycling to work as their primary physical exercise to keep fit and healthy.
+When the alternative is often a car, why not combine fitness into your commute?
 Making more of your time, your time.

 P.S: Keep yourself hydrated.
 You definitely don’t want the thirst to pull your speed back.